manifold-systems/manifold/manifold-js/README.md

     demo.printSize(); // Prints 3
 ```

-## Multi-threading Support
+## Threading

-The current implementation of Nashorn is not yet stable for multi-threading.
-Although it
-allows for multi-threading, the implementation is very slow when it comes to creating
-and deleting objects.

-Users should not attempt to access any Nashorn objects from multiple threads.
+Manifold.js is subject to the same threading restrictions that the Nashorn javascript engine is.
+All programs and classes use
+a ConcurrentHashMap for their Bindings, and should thus be safe for inter-thread use [per this SO article](https://stackoverflow.com/questions/30140103/should-i-use-a-separate-scriptengine-and-compiledscript-instances-per-each-threa/30159424#30159424).

-## Javascript Extensions
+## Javascript Language Extensions

-### Typescript Style Typing
+### Typescript-Style Typing (Parameters & Return Types)

-In order to allow for greater control and readability, Manifold.js allows for specifying the types of variables that can
+In order to allow for greater control and readability in Java, Manifold.js allows you to specify the types parameters and return
-be parameters and return types.
-The supported types include any in the standard java.lang.* package, however those found
-in the java.util.* packages must be imported.
+types using Typescript syntax.

 Javascript: